dragonheim/chronoclash/docs/lore.md

 ## The Collision: A Fractured Reality
 The Collision is the cataclysmic event that shattered the fabric of reality, merging three discreet timelines into a single, chaotic continuum.
 It is the origin of the Chrono-Walkers, those who traverse the fractured streams of time, seeking to understand and navigate the new world born from this temporal catastrophe.

-The Collision occurred when the timelines of three distinct eras – the ancient past, the near future, and a distant, post-apocalyptic future – converged in a cataclysmic event.
+At 10:07AM Pacific time, the Collision occurred with the timelines of three distinct eras – the ancient past, the near future, and a distant, post-apocalyptic future – converged in a cataclysmic event.
 This convergence was not a natural occurrence but rather the result of an unknown force or entity, later identified as the Vrathan, who orchestrated this merging for reasons yet to be fully understood.

 The event itself was a violent upheaval, a cosmic collision that tore apart the very fabric of existence.
 Time and space warped and twisted, creating a new reality where the laws of physics were inconsistent, and the boundaries between past, present, and future became blurred.
 The result was a world where ancient civilizations coexisted with futuristic technology, where dinosaurs roamed alongside remnants of advanced societies, and where the echoes of long-lost eras could be felt in every corner of this new reality.

 ## The Nature of the Collision
-The Collision is not merely a historical event; it is the defining moment of existence in this new reality.
-It is the point where past, present, and future collided, creating a tapestry of overlapping timelines, each with its own history, culture, and potential.
-The result is a world where the laws of physics are inconsistent, where time can flow backward or sideways, and where the boundaries between eras blur.
+The Collision is not merely a historical event; it is the defining moment of existence in this new reality—a complex, multi-layered phenomenon where multiple timelines converged, each with its own unique history and trajectory.
+The merging of these timelines created a fractured world in flux, where the laws of physics are inconsistent and the boundaries between past, present, and future blur.

+Time is no longer linear; it flows backward, sideways, and in unpredictable patterns.
+Temporal anomalies and paradoxes are common, with events from different eras intersecting to produce dangerous and often mysterious effects.
+The very fabric of existence has been reshaped, leading to phenomena such as temporal storms—fragments of timelines colliding and creating unpredictable consequences.

+In this tangled web of possibilities, Chrono-Walkers and ordinary humans alike must navigate a reality where echoes of long-lost eras can be felt in every corner, and where the future is as unstable as the past.

+## Timeline Mechanics: Living in a Fractured Reality

+In the post-Collision world, time does not flow in a single direction.
+Instead, it behaves unpredictably—sometimes reversing, looping, or splitting into parallel streams.
+This instability affects daily life in dramatic ways:

+- **Temporal Storms:** Sudden eruptions of temporal energy can shift entire city blocks into different eras for minutes or days.
+Residents may find themselves surrounded by prehistoric jungles, futuristic ruins, or medieval fortresses until the storm subsides.
+- **Paradox Zones:** Certain areas, known as Paradox Zones, experience overlapping events from multiple timelines.
+In these places, a person might encounter their past or future self, or witness historical events replaying with new outcomes.
+- **Era Bleed:** Objects and creatures from different times coexist.
+It’s common to see Roman legionnaires patrolling alongside cyborgs, or dinosaurs roaming near advanced technology.
+- **Personal Time Flux:** Individuals may experience time differently.
+Some age rapidly or regress in years, while others become “unstuck,” living moments out of order or remembering events that have not yet happened.
+- **Gameplay Impact:** Players must adapt to shifting environments, solve puzzles based on temporal logic, and use abilities that manipulate time—such as rewinding actions, pausing local time, or glimpsing possible futures.

+These mechanics create a world where cause and effect are fluid, and survival depends on understanding and navigating the fractured tapestry of time.

 ## The Chrono-Walkers: Guardians of the Fractured Tapestry
 The Chrono-Walkers are the inheritors of the Collision, a new breed of human capable of perceiving and manipulating the fractured timelines.
 They are not mere time travelers; they are temporal navigators, scholars, and warriors, dedicated to understanding the nature of the Collision and protecting the fragile threads of reality from further unraveling.
 Chrono-Walkers possess a unique ability to perceive the echoes of past and future events, allowing them to navigate the chaotic streams of time.
 They can see glimpses of what was, what is, and what could be, granting them insights into the nature of reality that ordinary humans cannot comprehend.
 This ability is both a blessing and a curse, as it exposes them to the dangers of temporal anomalies and paradoxes that can arise from their actions.

 Their abilities are a gift and a curse, allowing them to traverse the chaotic streams of time but also exposing them to the dangers of temporal anomalies, paradoxes, and the ever-present threat of the Vrathan, the enigmatic architects of the Collision.

-## The Nature of the Collision
-The Collision is not a singular event but a complex, multi-layered phenomenon.
-It is the result of multiple timelines converging, each with its own unique history and trajectory.
-The merging of these timelines has created a reality where the past, present, and future coexist in a state of flux, leading to a chaotic and unpredictable world.

-The Collision has resulted in a fractured reality, where the laws of physics are inconsistent, and the boundaries between past, present, and future are blurred.
-Time can flow backward or sideways, and the echoes of long-lost eras can be felt in every corner of this new reality.
-This has led to the emergence of temporal anomalies, where events from different timelines intersect, creating unpredictable and often dangerous effects.

-The Collision has not only altered the physical laws of the universe but has also reshaped the very fabric of existence.
-Time is no longer linear; it is a tangled web of possibilities, where events can influence each other across different eras.
-This has led to the emergence of new phenomena, such as temporal storms, where fragments of different timelines collide, creating unpredictable and often dangerous effects.

 ## The Chrono Nexus: Heart of the Collision
 The Chrono Nexus is the epicenter of the Collision, a place where the boundaries between timelines are weakest and where the fabric of reality is most malleable.
 It is a realm of paradoxes, where time flows in multiple directions, and where the past, present, and future can be glimpsed simultaneously.